 Car Seat Travel Bag – Pretty much all carseat travel bags are going to get beat up and get a hole in it.
 I would love to put all these bags in a not the best baby travel gear list! :P But they are necessary.
 So buy the cheapest one, and repair or exchange it when it inevitable breaks.
 I think part of the issue was that we had a heavy infant seat and stuff in it.
 Note: you can stuff your car seat bag with things that you wouldn’t mind losing.
 Technically, you’re not supposed to, but we’ve never been asked and never lost anything.
 Usually, we would put diapers and wipes in it.
 That way we didn’t have to purchase on the trip, since diapers were going to be more expensive in New Zealand.

-OXO Tot On-the-Go Wipes Dispenser w/Diaper Pouch – This wipes case has been one of our diaper bag must-haves from the start.
-It’s also great for flights.
+OXO Tot On-the-Go Wipes Dispenser w/Diaper Pouch – This wipes case has been one of our baby air travel essentials from the start!
+It’s great for every day use and amazing for flights.
 It holds 4-5 diapers and a huge stack of wipes.
 We would even slide in a washable small toy when he was in that grabby stage.
 This helped to keep him from grabbing things in the airplane bathroom.

 When he was an infant, we also used just the zip-off changing pad portion from a SkipHop Changing mat clutch as our diaper mat.
 We found the entire clutch to be too bulky for travel and for everyday use in the diaper bag.
 As he got older we’ve just folded up an extra large IKEA ziploc and put it in our wipes case to use as a diaper changer mat (double duty for containing any blow out situations).
 Even after potty training, we still use this case.
 Now it holds travel potty replacement liners, wipes, and any accident supplies.